 Introduction

-The bml package implements Bayesian
+The bml package estimates micro-to-macro

-lower-level units.
+estimable object.
 Instead of aggregating lower-level data to higher

-levels (artificially inflating sample size), bml explicitly
+outcomes to lower levels (artificially inflating sample size),

 Installation